BuvinJT/distbuilder/docs/LowLevel.md

     specify "." instead.
 If you wish to install a remote package registered with pip (i.e. the typical way pip is used), simply supply the name.
-    If you wish to use a local path, or a specifc url (http/git), see [PipConfig](#pipconfig) (and perhaps the pip documentation for details).
+    If you wish to use a local path, or a specific url (http/git), see [PipConfig](#pipconfig) (and perhaps the pip documentation for details).